peterhinch/micropython-tft-gui/README.md

 ## 2.3 Python files

 Hardware driver:
- 1. TFT_io.py Low level TFT driver.
+ 1. `TFT_io.py` Low level TFT driver.

-Library directory:
- 1. The uasyncio library must be installed as frozen bytecode.
-Copy ``lib\*`` containing the uasyncio installation to your frozen modules directory and build.

 Core files:
- 1. tft.py TFT driver.
+ 1. `tft.py` TFT driver.
  2. touch_bytecode.py Touch panel driver.
- 3. asyn.py Synchronisation primitives.
- 4. aswitch.py Provides a Delay_ms class for retriggerable delays.
+ 3. Directory `primitives`: copy this with contents to the target.
- 5. ugui.py The micro GUI library.
+ 4. `ugui.py` The micro GUI library.
- 6. tft_local.py Local hardware definition (user defined settings including optional calibration  data).
+ 5. `tft_local.py` Local hardware definition (user defined settings including optional calibration  data).
 This file should be edited to match your hardware.
- 7. constants.py Constants such as colors and shapes (import using ``from constants import *``)
+ 6. `constants.py` Constants such as colors and shapes (import using `from constants import *`)

 Optional files used by test programs:
- 1. font10.py Font file.
+ 1. `font10.py` Font file.
- 2. font14.py Ditto.
+ 2. `font14.py` Ditto.
- 3. radiobutton.py Icon file for icon radio buttons
+ 3. `radiobutton.py` Icon file for icon radio buttons
- 4. checkbox.py Icon file for icon checkboxes.
+ 4. `checkbox.py` Icon file for icon checkboxes.
- 5. iconswitch.py Icon file for an on/off switch.
+ 5. `iconswitch.py` Icon file for an on/off switch.
- 6. traffic.py Icons for traffic light button
+ 6. `traffic.py` Icons for traffic light button
- 7. gauge.py Icons for linear gauge
+ 7. `gauge.py` Icons for linear gauge
- 8. flash.py Icons for flashing button
+ 8. `flash.py` Icons for flashing button
- 9. threestate.py Icon for 3-state checkbox
+ 9. `threestate.py` Icon for 3-state checkbox

 Test/demo programs:
- 1. vst.py A test program for vertical linear sliders.
+ 1. `vst.py` A test program for vertical linear sliders.
- 2. hst.py Tests horizontal slider controls, meters and LED.
+ 2. `hst.py` Tests horizontal slider controls, meters and LED.
- 3. buttontest.py Pushbuttons and checkboxes.
+ 3. `buttontest.py` Pushbuttons and checkboxes.
- 4. knobtest.py Rotary controls, a dropdown list, a listbox.
+ 4. `knobtest.py` Rotary controls, a dropdown list, a listbox.
 Also shows the two styles of "greying out" of disabled controls.
- 5. screentest.py Test of multiple screens.
+ 5. `screentest.py` Test of multiple screens.
- 6. dialog.py A modal dialog box.
+ 6. `dialog.py` A modal dialog box.
- 7. ibt.py Test of icon buttons.
+ 7. `ibt.py` Test of icon buttons.

 If you don't intend to use icons, optional files 3-9 and demo 7 may be ignored.